 Let’s assume you needed help building a new website for your online store.
 This guide from Mailchimp walks you through every aspect of building a new website, including how to use their website builder.

-Dyson’s Instagram account offers a good example of a post-sales content marketing strategy done right.
+Dyson’s Instagram account offers a good example of an authoritative Instagram page done right.
 Their profile is filled with posts that highlight unique features in their products.

-Let’s look at their latest post about their new vacuum which features a graph that counts the dust it sucks up.
+Let’s look at one of their posts about a new vacuum which features a graph that counts the dust it sucks up.

 Now let’s look at this post about their air purifier which you can connect to your smartphone.